The Learning Support Team (LST)

 Working with others

-The Learning Support Team works with schools, FE providers, Units attached to schools that provide more intensive support, other teams within the Specialist Teaching Service, and the Leicestershire Dyslexia Association.
+The LST works with schools, FE providers, units attached to schools that provide more intensive support, and other teams within the Specialist Teaching Service.

 Brilliant use of time.
 It’s like bespoke training.